samuelPoulis/Project-OOP/README.md

 ChessGUI Screenshots to Show off User interface:

 First up, we got the endgame message!
+(This has since been updated to the checkmate message)

 ![endgame](https://github.com/user-attachments/assets/47ee5964-0849-4a13-a24b-1e6bfa6191ef)